What Are X-Rays?

 X-rays are one of the oldest and most common forms of medical imaging.
 Doctors say the benefit of making the correct diagnosis outweighs the risks.
-Still, there a few safety issues to consider.
+Still, there are a few safety issues to consider.

-- Slight cancer risk.
+Slight cancer risk.
 Too much radiation exposure can cause cancer, but the amount in an X-ray is generally low.
 Adults are less sensitive to radiation than children.

-- Kids and X-rays.If your child needs an X-ray, the technician may restrain him to make sure he stays still.
+Kids and X-rays.If your child needs an X-ray, the technician may restrain them to make sure they stay still.
 This will prevent the need for repeated tries.
-It won’t hurt him.
-If you stay in the room with him, you’ll get a lead apron to wear to prevent radiation exposure.
+It won’t hurt them.
+If you stay in the room with them, you’ll get a lead apron to wear to prevent radiation exposure.

-What an X-ray Doesn’t Show
+What an X-Ray Doesn’t Show